tigoe/hue-control/README.md

     00:17:88:0B:14:48

 Some hubs will only show the last three bytes.
 For example, the hub above might show just 0B1448.
 With older Hue hubs, the first three bytes will always be 00:17:88.
-With newer ones, you might also see EC:B5:FA.
+With newer ones, you might also see EC:B5:FA instead.

-To look for your hub on your network, make sure your computer is on the same local net, open a command line interface (like Terminal in OSX) and type:
+To look for your hub on your network, make sure you have the first trhee digits of the local network, and that you can access it, then open a command line interface and type:

     $ ping -c 5 xxx.xxx.xxx.255

 Where xxx.xxx.xxx are the first three numbers of your network.
 For example, on a network whose router is 172.16.130.1, you'd enter 172.16.130.255.
+Sometimes large institutions will use two different subnets for wired vs. wireless networks, but they will still be on the same larger local network.

 You'll get a  list of responses, as devices on the network respond to your ping requests.
 When it's done, type:

     $ arp -a